Lilis K'Dair

 About my work:

-I consider an artwork finished when, as I step back from it, I feel a rush of excitement and simply stop and stare.
-After a long creative process fueled by the weighty energy of abrasive cracking, burning or smudging, I suddenly find that I am handling the work very delicately or am hesitant to touch it at all – as though it has suddenly become a living creature; a baby.
+I know an artwork is finished when, as I step back from it, I feel a rush of excitement and simply stop and stare.
+After a long creative process fueled by the weighty energy of abrasive cracking, burning or smudging, I suddenly find that I am handling the work very delicately or am hesitant to touch it at all – as though it has become a living creature.
 I want to be with it for a while.
 I can’t wait to see it again when I have left.
 It is texturally striking, full of intention, has a sense of movement and a nice play between vibrant colors and neutrals.
-It holds in it a personal truth, full and complete, and has taken something mundane or painful and made it beautiful, layered and complex.
+It holds in it a personal truth, full and complete, and has taken something mundane or even painful and made it beautiful, layered and complex.

-I consider an artwork finished when, as I step back from it, I feel a rush of excitement and simply stop and stare.
-After a long creative process fueled by the weighty energy of abrasive cracking, burning or smudging, I suddenly find that I am handling the work very delicately or am hesitant to touch it at all – as though it has suddenly become a living creature; a baby.
+I know an artwork is finished when, as I step back from it, I feel a rush of excitement and simply stop and stare.
+After a long creative process fueled by the weighty energy of abrasive cracking, burning or smudging, I suddenly find that I am handling the work very delicately or am hesitant to touch it at all – as though it has become a living creature.
 I want to be with it for a while.
 I can’t wait to see it again when I have left.
 It is texturally striking, full of intention, has a sense of movement and a nice play between vibrant colors and neutrals.
-It holds in it a personal truth, full and complete, and has taken something mundane or painful and made it beautiful, layered and complex.
+It holds in it a personal truth, full and complete, and has taken something mundane or even painful and made it beautiful, layered and complex.